icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Proto.io](https://www.proto.io) - Create fully interactive UI prototypes without coding.
 Free tier available when free trial ends.
 Free tier includes: 1 user, 1 project, 5 prototypes, 100MB online storage and preview in proto.io app.
   * [resizeappicon.com](https://resizeappicon.com/) — A simple service to resize and manage your app icons.
   * [Rive](https://rive.app) — Create and ship beautiful animations to any platform.
 Free forever for Individuals.
 The service is a editor which hosts all the graphics on their servers as well.
 They also provide runtimes for many platforms to run graphics made using Rive.
+  * [storyset.com](https://storyset.com/) — Create awesome free customised illustrations for your project using this tool.
   * [smartmockups.com](https://smartmockups.com/) — Create product mockups, 200 free mockups.
   * [tabler-icons.io](https://tabler-icons.io/) — Over 1500 free copy and paste SVG editable icons.
   * [UI Avatars](https://ui-avatars.com/) - Generate avatars with initials from names.
 Which the urls can be directly hotlinked in your web/app.
 Support config parameters via the url.